General Michel Ordener

 Place of Death: Compiègne, France

-Arc de Triomphe: West
+Arc de Triomphe: ORDENER on the west pillar

-By 1799, Ordener was serving in the Army of Helvetia.
-In a fierce fight in August, he became legendary when he was wounded twelve times, surviving the action with eight saber wounds, three wounds from musket shots, and one wound from an artillery round.
-Somehow still fit for duty, the next month he was serving under Soult and took part in the crossing of the Linth.
-The next year Ordener fought at Landshut under Leclerc, and in July was given the honor of commanding the Grenadiers à Cheval of the Consular Guard.
+In 1799 Ordener began serving in the Army of Switzerland.
+In a fierce fight that August, he became legendary when he was wounded twelve times, surviving the action with eight saber wounds, three wounds from musket shots, and one wound from an artillery round.
+Somehow still fit for duty, the next month he was serving under General Soult and he took part in the crossing of the Linth.
+In 1800 Ordener joined the Army of the Rhine where he served under Leclerc and fought at Landshut in June.
+A month later he was given the honor of commanding the Grenadiers à Cheval of the Consular Guard.